St Peter's Collegiate Church: 1660–1848: Decline and demise of the old order

-The old order was suppressed completely under the terms of legislation, variously referred to as the Cathedrals Act 1840 and the Ecclesiastical Commissioners Act 1840, but actually entitled An Act to carry into effect, with certain Modifications, the Fourth Report of the Commissioners of Ecclesiastical Duties and Revenues.
+The old order was suppressed completely under the terms of legislation, variously referred to as the Cathedrals Act 1840 and the Ecclesiastical Commissioners Act 1840 (3 & 4 Vict. c.
+113), but actually entitled An Act to carry into effect, with certain Modifications, the Fourth Report of the Commissioners of Ecclesiastical Duties and Revenues.
 Section 21 of the act decreed that the deanery should be suppressed, along with those of Middleham, Heytesbury and Brecon.
 Section 51 restricted the rights of any appointees to positions within the colleges but allowed the existing deans to continue in office until their deaths.
 The prebends were left vacant in readiness and, on Hobart's death in 1846, the deanery was wound up.
 In the same year Lord Lyndhurst, the Lord Chancellor, gave Oliver the rectory of South Hyckham, near Lincoln, and he subsequently resigned his Wolverhampton post, making way for John Dakeyne to be appointed temporary sacrist pending a full reorganisation.
 Dakeyne had been incumbent of St Benedict's Church, Lincoln and had defended the traditional doctrine of baptism in 1843, in a book dedicated to Lord Lyndhurst.
 He too was an active Freemason who had spoken in 1844 at a testimonial for Oliver, part of the address being used as a preface to some editions of Oliver's Book of the Lodge.

-In 1848, a specific piece of legislation for St. Peter's, the Wolverhampton Church Act, abolished the ancient college altogether and transferred all its assets to the Ecclesiastical Commissioners.
-They swiftly oversaw the establishment of a rectory for St. Peter's and confirmed Dakeyne as rector.
+In 1848, a specific piece of legislation for St Peter's, the Wolverhampton Parish Act 1848 (11 & 12 Vict. c.
+95), abolished the ancient college altogether and transferred all its assets to the Ecclesiastical Commissioners.
+They swiftly oversaw the establishment of a rectory for St Peter's and confirmed Dakeyne as rector.
 All the dependent chapels were turned into separate parish churches, each with its own vicar.
 From the available funds, the Commissioners were able to grant the rector a living of £750 a year, and to improve the incomes of all 13 of the other clergy involved, as well as to contribute to building repairs.
-St. Peter's and all the newly established parishes became part of the Diocese of Lichfield, subject to the bishop as Ordinary.
+St Peter's and all the newly established parishes became part of the Diocese of Lichfield, subject to the bishop as Ordinary.